Archimedes (rocket engine): History

+A video of a full-mission duration hot fire was published by Rocket Lab in August 2025.

 Design

-Archimedes is presented as a highly reusable liquid-propellant engine using methane and liquid oxygen in a oxidizer-rich staged combustion cycle.
+Archimedes is presented as a highly reusable liquid-propellant engine using methane and liquid oxygen in an oxidizer-rich staged combustion cycle.
 There are both sea-level and vacuum variants.
 The engine is mostly 3D printed, with some of the biggest 3D printers in the world.
 The rationale for the cycle change from the original gas generator was that they could not get the performance they needed through all the throttle points that a reusable rocket needs, without pushing the turbine temperature and other factors beyond their preset limits.
-By changing to the higher performing cycle but with lower performance requirements, they were able to lower temperatures and other stress factors and increase margins everywhere, making reusability much more attainable.
+By changing to the higher performing cycle but with lower performance requirements, they were able to lower temperatures and other stress factors and increase margins everywhere, making reusability more attainable.